About the year 2020

-Bonn, has been director of the Literaturhaus Zürich since 2013 and co-director of the Museum Strauhof since 2015.
-After completing her doctorate on Kafka and photography, she was project manager at Heller Enterprises from 2006 to 2013 and lecturer in image theory at the F+F Zurich from 2008 to 2013.
+Gesa Schneider was born in Bonn in 1973.
+She has been director of the Literaturhaus Zurich since 2013 and was co-director of the Museum Strauhof from 2015 until 2018.
+After completing her thesis on Kafka and photography she worked as a project manager for Heller Enterprises from 2006 to 2013.
+She taught image theory at the F+F School of Art and Media Design in Zurich between 2008 and 2013.

 The competition "The Most Beautiful Swiss Books" is an instrument of the Federal Office of Culture that rewards the quality of book design in Switzerland and brings it closer to the public.
 The competition is open to exponents from the fields of design, publishing and printing.
 Every year, around 400 titles are submitted to the Federal Office of Culture.
 A five-member international jury selects the most beautiful Swiss books of each year from these entries.
 The competition records trends and identifies tendencies in contemporary book design and production, while at the same time creating a historical memory that goes back a long way.